-centralized.264 Shareholders elect directors, who are given the power to manage the affairs of the corporation generally, as well as to formulate policies and objectives.265 Shareholders retain the power to vote on certain major matters.266 Directors appoint officers, who are delegated the authority to manage the corporation's day to day affairs and to implement the policies and objectives set by the directors.
+D. Management.
+The corporation form of business entity allows for an efficient and flexible management structure.
+The traditional management structure of a corporation is centralized.
+Shareholders elect directors, who are given the power to manage the affairs of the corporation generally, as well as to formulate policies and objectives.
+Shareholders retain the power to vote on certain major matters.
+Directors appoint officers, who are delegated the the Business Law Section and the Texas Business Law Foundation in the Development of Texas Business Law, 31 Bull.
+Of Bus.
+L. Sec. of the St. B. of Tex.
+1, 2, 19, 22 (June 1994).